As a personal trainer, it may appear unusual that I'm writing about how individuals may work out their legs at home rather than at the gym.

 Standing Long Jump

-Standing long jumps work the glutes, hip flexors, quads, abs, hamstrings, and calves.
+Standing long jumps engage the glutes, hip flexors, quads, abs, hamstrings, and calves.

-- Crouch down into a squat with your feet shoulder-width wide.
+1. Crouch down into a squat with your feet shoulder-width apart.

-- Swing your arms back to force yourself forwards, then bring your feet forward for further velocity.
-Jump as far as you can and rest on your feet's soles.
+2. Swing your arms back to propel yourself forward, then bring your feet forward for added momentum.

 "Standing long jumps are the best way to develop exploding horizontal power.
 Strive to jump upward and forward to decrease pressure on your knees."